Allyson-Robert/X-LAB_Plotting_Manager/docs/dataspecs.md

 When a run begins:

-1. The dataspec is loaded
+1. The dataset is loaded
 2. The framework reads its fields
 3. A subset of the files can be selected for plotting
 4. The plot manager will construct matching device, processors, and plotters in a separate thread to prevent ui-lockup